 - Students have access to some of the best equipment for developing their skills.
 Our ultra-modern, simulated operating theatre, equipped with the latest high fidelity simulation manikins, gives students the chance to learn in a safe environment before going on placement.

-- 100% of our graduates are in work or study six months after graduating* (*HESA Destination of Leavers from Higher Education (DLHE) Survey 2016.)
+- The quality of our teaching is evident in our high employability rates.
+100% of our graduates are in work or study six months after graduating (HESA Destination of Leavers from Higher Education (DLHE) Survey 2016.)

-While on placement, a clinical member of staff provides mentorship, supervises their experience, and assesses they are meeting the requirements of the course.
+While on placement, a clinical member of staff provides mentorship, supervises your experience, and assesses that you are meeting the requirements of the course.

 Just as in a real operating theatre, we encourage inter-professional working.
-Our students work in a wide variety of different environments with different professionals, honing the skills they will need for clinical practice.
+Our students work in a wide variety of environments with different professionals, honing the skills needed for clinical practice.

 From the operating theatre to anaesthetic room and recovery rooms, a large part of our operating department practice courses involves making use of our state-of-the-art simulation suites, where students can practice and hone their skills in realistic environments.
 We use high-fidelity simulation manikins and moulage, the process of applying mock, often gorily realistic injuries for training purposes.
 These techniques help mirror clinical situations within a safe environment, and make the simulation sessions as realistic as possible for students.

 Find out more about our ODP simulation suites.